An Initial Public Offering, or IPO, is when a company seeks to list its stocks/shares on a public stock exchange.

 - Closing the offer.

 Since an IPO can result in a significant windfall of cash for a company as a result of selling ownership, this can give the company many advantages.
 It can use the proceeds to invest in its expansion, reward its founders, or pay out a dividend.

 - Access to investment from the entire investing public to raise capital

 - Easier acquisition deals

-- Improved credit borrowing terms than a private company
+- Improved credit borrowing terms compared to a private company

 Corporate finance disadvantages and alternatives